Box, Wiltshire

 Box is a large village and civil parish within the Cotswolds Area of Outstanding Natural Beauty in Wiltshire, England, about 3 mi west of Corsham and 5 mi northeast of Bath.
 Box also falls in the easternmost part of the Avon Green Belt.
 Besides the village of Box, the parish includes the villages of Ashley and Box Hill; Hazelbury manor; and the hamlets of Alcombe, Blue Vein, Chapel Plaister, Ditteridge, Henley, Kingsdown, Middlehill, and Wadswick.
-To the east the parish includes much of Rudloe, formerly a hamlet but now a housing estate, and the defence establishments and related businesses on the site of RAF Rudloe Manor.
+To the east the parish includes much of Rudloe, formerly a hamlet but now a housing estate, and the defence establishments and related businesses on the site of the former RAF Rudloe Manor.

 Occupation here dates back at least to Roman times.
-The area is known for its fine stone and for centuries Box quarries were famous for their product.
+The area is known for its fine stone, and for centuries Box quarries were famous for their product.
 Today Box is perhaps better known for its Brunel-designed Box railway tunnel.

 Box has been twinned with Sorigny, a commune in central France, since 2016.